JunyeolRyu/JunyeolRyu.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
-Hello, My name is Junyeol Ryu.
+Hello, my name is Junyeol Ryu.
+I'm a 4th-year Ph.D. student in Economics at University of Oklahoma

 ### Contact me
 email: ryujy1981@gmail.com
+email: junyeol-1@ou.edu